terciops/Paladin-692/README.md

 To achieve this without the considerable complexity of a timer using 62C as the Legionella and boost value to reset the Legionella clock flag.  (now set to 168 hours v 72 hours)
 Overnight boosts (now to 62C - to mirror the Legionella requirement) and the Legionella boosts are now triggered at the overnight reset point.
 This ensures that any top-up usage is shown the following morning.
 The overnight reset point calculations have been reworked to be more reliably in the 10pm-4am range throughout the seasons.
 Poor solar production will still attempt to thwart this, but hopefully less often.
+The sensitivity of the 'Throttle Bar' has been reduced to dampen response at lower levels of diversion.
+The throttle bar will only appear at approximately 900W+ of diversion activity.
+The nett result is a smoother, less distracting display element.